 New York City Psychotherapist

-Here in New York, exhilaration and opportunity abound.
-So do countless clamoring demands on our attention, self-esteem, equilibrium, relationships, money, endurance—and the list goes on.
+Here in New York, opportunity and exhilaration abound.
+So do countless clamoring demands on our competencies, our attention, our self-esteem, equilibrium, relationships, money, endurance—the list goes on.
 Many people find psychotherapy an invaluable help in their efforts to thrive and reach their goals in the demanding environment of New York.
-I bring more than 15 years of experience to my work as a psychotherapist in both short- and longer-term therapy with a wide diversity of clients.
+For some, psychotherapy is aimed at solving particular problems; for some, it is about bringing healing to past injuries; for some, it is about more fully developing their innate potentials of all kinds.
+Often these goals overlap or morph one into another.
+I bring more than 20 years of experience to my work as a psychotherapist in both short- and longer-term therapy with a wide diversity of clients.

 People seek the help of a psychotherapist for many reasons.
 Clients come to my office with problems such as:

 ❖ Conflict in relationships with family, friends, work associates

 ❖ Anxiety that disturbs functioning in daily life or specific situations